mjbradvica/personal-website-articles/2021/npredicatebuilder-series/the-purpose-of-using-the-repository-pattern.md

 }
 ```

-How do you test this code?
+How do you unit test this code?
 Repository.
 1) Mock the method.
 2) Assert the result.

 Raw disk, file, or database access.
 Good luck.
-Each of those options requieres multiple paragraphs in its own right.
+Each of those options requires multiple paragraphs in its own right.

 Good software reduces options.
-The Repository Pattern is no different in that it only provides what has been deemed necesary--interface segregation in the purest form.
+The Repository Pattern is no different in that it only provides what has been deemed necessary--interface segregation in the purest form.